datamacgyver/ds-process/1_initialisation_phase/README.md

 Sometimes you will find a client that just wants to play, in which case this can be mainly internal exercise, but it should remain an exercise!

+## How Long?
+Barring re-writes this should not take more than 1-2 weeks.

 ## Stages
 1. [Kick-off Meeting](1_kick_off_meeting.md) - Initial scoping with the client/stakeholder.
 2. [Brief Digestion](2_brief_digestion.md) - Lead analyst creates requirements/scope.